 Our work with dozens of capital markets and institutional fintech players means we’ve spent a ton of time digesting industry case studies, not to mention producing them, so we’ve seen it all: the good, the bad and the ugly.
-While there’s a lot of noise out there, we’ve found that there are a few guiding principles marketers can use to make their case studies as effective as possible.
+While there’s a lot of noise out there, we’ve found that there are a few guiding principles marketers can use to make their case studies as effective as possible and avoid marketing mistakes.
 Check them out below.

 First Things First

 Sorting out logistics at the outset streamlines the case study process.
 Misalignment can lead to a lack of focus, contradictory messaging or muddled timelines – or worse, you may need to skip it altogether.